ReyHaj/D365FO-Architecture-Portfolio/AP_SecureVendorPayment/README.md

- AP_SecureVendorPayment: Financial Integrity & Payment Security
+ #  Project 2: AP_SecureVendorPayment: Financial Integrity & Payment Security
- ---

 This project implements a critical security layer within the Accounts Payable (AP) module of Dynamics 365 Finance & Operations.
 It ensures that no vendor payment can be processed or saved without a verified Method of Payment, preventing financial leakage and ensuring audit compliance.

- 1. Business Requirement
 ---
+## 1. Business Requirement
 In large-scale enterprise environments, payments to vendors must be traceable and categorized (e.g., Electronic, Check, or Wire).

 The Problem: Users often forget to select a "Method of Payment" in the Vendor Payment Journal, leading to reconciliation errors and incomplete bank exports.

 The Solution: A mandatory validation at the Database Engine level that blocks the saving of any Vendor Payment line if the Method of Payment field is empty.
 ---
- 2. Architecture & Design Pattern
+## 2. Architecture & Design Pattern
 Pattern: Chain of Command (CoC).

 Target: LedgerJournalTrans (The core table for all financial transactions in D365).

 Reasoning: By extending the validateWrite() method on the table level, we ensure the rule is enforced regardless of the UI (Journal Form, Excel Add-in, or OData API).
 ---
- 3. Integration Workflow
+## 3. Integration Workflow
 The validation acts as a gatekeeper in the following data flow:

 Trigger: Data is sent to LedgerJournalTrans via OData API, Data Entities, or Manual Entry.